Dion-F/OP-AF-Dumper/README.txt

 and allows you to call it like so: fcall("function1", (void*)0, 1000);

+And for the exploiting community, this means fully auto-updatable exploits, as you can retrieve the calling convention and address as a string from your web server.

 This project is already complete.
-I will not release this yet, but am planning to, if the idea is supported..
+I will not release this yet, but am planning to, if the idea is supported.
+Lua C addresses will even be supplied from my own web server, to allow for creation of lua exploit development for everyone.

+Contact me at static#1942